sigito/Linguee-Workflow-for-Alfred/README.md

 * `demo_mode` – return a stubbed response with all states available.
   Possible values: `true` or `false`.
 Default: `false`.
   **Attention**: setting this varibale would make the workflow to always return stubbed values.

+## Known issues

+### LingueeOnAlfred will damage your computer and you should remove it to the trash (#13)

+The workflow binary is not verified by Apple.
+Thus macOS would not recognize the binary and suggest to move it to trash.

+In order to work this around, go to `System Preferences` > `Security & Privacy`, switch to `General` tab.
+In the `Allow apps downloaded from:` section select `App Store and identified developers` and then to the right of it tap an `Open Anyway` button.
+In the next dialog confirm by tapping `Open`.

 ## License